 City staff involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair the ability to make impartial investment decisions.
-City staff shall disclose to the City Manager any material financial interests in financial institutions that conduct business with the City and they shall further disclose positions that could be related to the performance of the City's portfolio.
-City staff shall subordinate their personal financial transactions to those of the City, particularly with regard to timing of purchases and sales.
+City staff shall disclose to the City Manager any material financial interests in financial institutions that conduct business with the City, and they shall further disclose positions that could be related to the performance of the City's portfolio.
+City staff shall subordinate their personal financial transactions to those of the City, particularly with regard to timing of purchases and sales or undertaking personal investment transactions with the same individual in which business is conducted on behalf of the City.

 An investment officer of the City who has a personal business relationship with an organization seeking to sell an investment to the City shall file a statement disclosing that personal business interest.
 An investment officer who is related within the second degree by affinity or consanguinity to an individual seeking to sell an investment to the City shall file a statement disclosing that relationship.
 A statement required under this subsection must be filed with the Texas Ethics Commission and the City Council.
+[PFIA 2256.005(i)]